Kew College Prep: History

-Kew College Prep began in 1927 as a small school located in a room above a shop in Kew.
+Kew College Prep was established in 1927 as a small school located in a room above a shop in Kew.
 As the number of pupils grew, the school moved to a large Victorian house in Cumberland Road.
 In 1953 the school expanded into a second house in Cumberland Road.
 It became a charitable trust in 1985.

 Present day

 Kew College Prep averages 292 pupils between the ages of 3 and 11.
 Children start in the nursery and stay at the school until the end of Year 6 when they move to secondary school.